 Cell phone subscriptions are paid services that allow customers to use a mobile telecom company's telephony services plus text messaging, email, MMS, internet access, applications, games, and other cell phone services.
 These services are accessed over a radio frequency carrier and by internet access.
-China Mobile is the leader among the individual mobile operators in the world with more than 806 million subscribers as of December 2014 and is a state-owned enterprise with total assets of $203 billion.
+China Mobile is the leader among the individual mobile operators in the world with more than 851 subscribers.
+Here are the countries with the largest mobile phone numbers.

 The Value of Cell Phone Subscriptions